chaishah/mostlychai/content/posts/hello-world.md

 ---
 title: "Hello, World"
 date: "2026-03-13"
-description: "The first post on mostly chai.
+description: "The first post on mostlychai.
 A place for thoughts."
 tags: ["meta"]
 ---

-Welcome to mostly chai.
+Welcome to mostlychai.

-This is a place for things I think about — slowly, carefully, and without an algorithm deciding whether they matter.
+This is a place for things I think about: slowly, carefully, and without an algorithm deciding whether they matter.

 ## How this works